 - enables people to make legal use of copyrighted materials without payment or permission under some circumstances.
 Fair use is part of the copyright law that especially enables for uses related to broad and important social goals related to the development of innovation and spread of knowledge, including teaching and learning, scholarship, news reporting, or criticism and commentary.
 Fair use is flexible and is a user right.

-Determining whether the use made of a work, in a particular case, is fair use the factor to be considered shall include the following:
+Determining whether the use made of work, in a particular case, is a fair use the factor to be considered shall include the following:

 - purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes.

 - amount and substantiality of the portion used in relation to the copyrighted work as a whole.